aurorascharff/aurorascharff.no/src/content/blog/handling-form-validation-errors-and-resets-with-useactionstate.md

         ...
 ```

-## Submitting the form with an action
+## Submitting the Form with an Action

 We want to submit the form to our database using an action with the upgraded React 19 `action` property.
 This property can now be bound to a function, ƒor example a Server Function.
 It will receive the form data as a `FormData` object.